mroavi/lf.vim/README.md

 Fast file manager in vim/neovim powered by lf.

-This plugin is a fork of [nnn](https://github.com/mcchrish/nnn.vim).
+This plugin is a fork of the vim [nnn](https://github.com/mcchrish/nnn.vim) plugin.

 ### Requirements